Jeffrey288/EMIA2020-Prototyping/README.md

 Contains:
 - code for controlling TFT using arduino
 - some self-written code for printing characters out
-- uses nearest neighbour to enlarge letters
+- uses nearest neighbour to enlarge letter
-- using progmem to store large amounts of data
+- using progmem to store large amounts of data and images
+- code for printing images out
 - use of Keypad library for controlling 4x4 matrix keypad

 View the "project" folder for the code.